 Look along the edge of any self-respecting bath tub and you'll find a cluster of candles.
 The soft flickering glow of candles have an almost hypnotic effect on the mind and is so much more relaxing than any harsh electrical light.
-"There is nothing better than zoning out to a relaxing flicker of a candle,” says Nicola Elliot, Neom Organics founder and creative director.
+"There's nothing better than zoning out to a relaxing flicker of a candle," says Nicola Elliot, Neom Organics founder and creative director.

 But candles aren't just pleasing on the eyes: Scented candles have the power to drift up your nose and play tricks with your mind, helping you forget about tomorrow's big meeting or those looming deadlines.
 Again, look for candles that contain calming lavender, chamomile, vetiver or neroli here.

 Once you've sunk into the warm water, it can be all to easy to fill your mind with all the worries and anxieties you didn't have time to conquer during the day, but the right breathing technique can remedy this.
 "Practice abdominal breathing," recommends Gabriel.
 "The exhale breath is your cleansing breath."
 Focus on every deep breath in, drawing it from deep within your abdomen to start to reset your body's rhythm.
 "This will allow the body to soften and sink into a deep level of relaxation," she adds.